pnp/blog/content/microsoft-365-platform-community-update/22-09-13/index.md

 These are the updated SharePoint Framework samples which are available from the different repositories.

 * New sample [react-copy-views](https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-copy-views) by  [Martin Lingstuyl](https://twitter.com/martinlingstuyl) (I4-YOU)| @Martinlingstuy
-* New sampple [ImageCard-PublicHolidays](https://github.com/pnp/sp-dev-fx-aces/tree/main/samples/ImageCard-PublicHolidays) by [Nanddeep Nachan](https://twitter.com/NanddeepNachan) | @nanddeepNachan
+* New sample [ImageCard-PublicHolidays](https://github.com/pnp/sp-dev-fx-aces/tree/main/samples/ImageCard-PublicHolidays) by [Nanddeep Nachan](https://twitter.com/NanddeepNachan) | @nanddeepNachan
 * Updated sample [PrimaryTextCard-RecentFiles](https://github.com/pnp/sp-dev-fx-aces/tree/main/samples/PrimaryTextCard-RecentFiles) by Guido Zambarda (PiaSys)

 How to find what's relevant for you?
 Take advantage of our SharePoint Framework web part and extension sample galleries - also includes solutions which work in Microsoft Teams